 MIKE ANSWERS YOUR FAQs

 Everywhere Mike goes, people always ask him questions…often the same ones.
 So to make life easier, Mike has made a list of those questions he gets asked the most and answered them below!.
-Find out how he and Edd met, why Edd doesn’t charge for his about costs, how come Wheeler Dealers and Trading Up deal in dollars and how you can buy a car from Mike.
+Find out how he and Edd met, how Wheeler Dealers evaluates labour costs, how come Wheeler Dealers and Trading Up deal in dollars and how you can buy a car from Mike.

 HOW DID YOU GET ON TV?